-Maybe you have stop over, maybe you’re waiting for your final flight home, sometimes we are lucky enough to have 24 hours in London.
+Maybe you have stop over, maybe you’re waiting for your final flight home, sometimes we are lucky enough to have a day in London.
 But is it worth it??

 If you love London like I do, any time you have is worth it!
 On my most recent trip to Europe we spent 24 hours in London…..twice!
 The first time we had flown back from Dublin and a night before catching the Eurostar to Paris and the second time, we had flown in from Helsinki for one night before our final flight home to Australia.
 Both times, we managed to find some fun things to do and had an absolute ball.